ThatNerdSquared/toggl-for-raycast/README.md

 # Toggl Unofficial

 This is a small extension I've built for [Raycast](https://raycast.com), designed to allow easy starting/stopping of Toggl timers.

+I'll be submitting this extension to the Raycast Store shortly, so check back in a day or two for the published version.

 ## Actions
 - Start Toggl Timer